biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-simple-strategy.md

 * Maintains a spread for profitability
 * Respects position limits for risk control

-**Best for:** predictable and steady trading while familiarizing yourself with Biyaliquid Trader. **Not recommended for production use.**
+**Best for:** predictable and steady trading while familiarizing yourself with Biyachain Trader. **Not recommended for production use.**

 **Example Logs:**